Generic Name: sumatriptan succinate

 Sumatriptan Injection, USP

-Read this Patient Information before you start taking sumatriptan succinate and each time you get a refill.
+Read this Patient Information before you start taking Sumatriptan Injection and each time you get a refill.
 There may be new information.
 This information does not take the place of talking with your healthcare provider about your medical condition or treatment.

-What is the most important information I should know about sumatriptan succinate?
+What is the most important information I should know about sumatriptan?

 Heart attack and other heart problems.
 Heart problems may lead to death.